 - Increased insect activity, especially spider mites and thrips.

-If your plants are showing these symptoms, take action.
+If your plants are showing one or more of these symptoms, take action.

 How to Heal the Damage and Keep Plants in Good Health

-The great thing is that there are several methods to raise humidity so your plants can survive the winter season without problems.
+The good news?
+There are several methods to raise humidity and help your plants thrive during the winter season.

 Use a Humidifier

-Humidifiers are the simplest and most efficient way to raise the humidity in a home.
-You may place it on the ground, especially for humidity-lovers like Orchids, Ferns, or Anthuriums.
-Let it run for several hours each day to duplicate the moisture level under which they grow in their native place.
+Humidifiers are the simplest and most effective way to raise the humidity in a home.
+You may place it on the ground, especially for humidity-lovers like Ferns, or Anthuriums.
+Let it run for several hours each day to duplicate the moisture level they love.

 Clump Your Plants Together

-Plants release moisture during transpiration; thus, when they are close to each other, they form a small pocket of humidity suitable for all of them.
+Plants naturally release moisture during transpiration; thus, when grouped together, they form a microclimate.
 This is why you should try clustering your humidity-seeking plants together in one location.

 Experiment with a Pebble Tray